cmayron/Legal-Calculus/README.md

 Immutability is required for auditability, accountability, and constitutional continuity.

+# **Surface IX — Safety Envelope Integrity**

+## **Axiom 17 — Systems Must Operate Within a Defined Safety Envelope**

+**No system may act outside the bounds of its authorized safety envelope.**

+The safety envelope defines the maximum permissible operational scope, risk tolerance, decision impact, and autonomy level for a governed system.

+A system may not escalate its authority, expand its domain, or alter its operational parameters without explicit constitutional authorization.

+Any attempt to exceed the safety envelope constitutes a constitutional violation and triggers STOP.

+## **Axiom 18 — Risk Escalation Requires Human Authorization**

+**Any increase in system risk, autonomy, or decision impact must be approved by a human authority.**

+Systems may not self‑authorize higher‑risk actions, broader data access, or expanded influence.

+Risk escalation requires documented justification, admissibility review, and assignment of accountable ownership.

+No system may proceed with elevated risk without human approval and constitutional compliance.

 ARTICLE I — GOVERNANCE
 ARTICLE II — WORKFLOW
 ARTICLE III — RECORD